-- I (The researcher) believes you are at serious risk of harm, either from yourself or others - I (The researcher) suspects a child may be at risk of harm - You pose a serious risk of harm to, or threaten or abuse others - As a statutory requirement e.g. reporting certain infectious diseases - Under a court order requiring the University of Surrey to divulge information - We are passed information relating to an act of terrorism
+- I (The researcher) believes your child is at serious risk of harm, either to themselves or others. - I (The researcher) suspects another child may be at risk of harm. - Your child poses a serious risk of harm to, or threatens or abuse others. - As a statutory requirement e.g. reporting certain infectious diseases. - Under a court order requiring the University of Surrey to divulge information. - We are passed information relating to an act of terrorism.